Website Architecture: Organizing Site Structure for Indexing

 Additional Practices for Enhanced Indexing

-How to Improve Website Architecture for SEO
+How to Improve Website Architecture for SEO?

 Focus on Content Hierarchy